Font Quality & Customer References

 Programs that generate bitmap graphics can be used on printers in the same way when the printers all have the same number of dots per inch, or DPI.
 Switching from a 300 DPI printer to a 600 DPI printer using a bitmapped application will cause the output to appear twice as small.
 Making the same switch with a font will produce a consistent output at any DPI.

 The unique encoding in IDAutomation fonts allows them to be utilized on different operating systems with the same application.
-A Java-based web application, for example, can utilize the same fonts on Windows, Macintosh and UNIX PCs if the fonts are installed on each machine that will display the barcode.
+A Java-based web application, for example, can utilize the same fonts on Windows, Mac and Unix PCs if the fonts are installed on each machine that will display the barcode.
 Special programs that produce graphic output are usually compiled for a particular operating system.

 Barcode components, such as DLLs, are only compatible with a limited number of applications and development environments.
 Comparable to the price of a single component, IDAutomation barcode fonts and the font encoder tools provided can be used in a wide variety of applications and development environments for much greater flexibility.
 As an example, applications can be created in Microsoft Access, which can run on a PC.

 After a few years, growth and new technology may require programming in a new platform.
-Developers can create an application in Oracle, for example, running on a UNIX host.
-Since the font is already licensed, IDAutomation can provide fonts with every order that support PCs, Macintosh and UNIX, it is not necessary to purchase more fonts or hardware.
+Developers can create an application in Oracle, for example.
 The programmer would only need to duplicate the same program logic and use the same font.
-If a barcode component compatible with Microsoft Access such as the ActiveX Barcode Control and DLL were purchased, a UNIX compatible component such as IDAutomation's Java Barcode Library would need to be purchased for the new system.

 Bitmapped and other graphic products consume more bandwidth than fonts because when the print job is started, the font is downloaded to the printer and the information that follows is mostly ASCII text.
 This becomes important when printing on a busy LAN or to a remote location.
 There is an option on some print drivers in Windows to "print TrueType as graphics".
 This will consume more bandwidth because the PC generates graphics and sends it to the printer rather than having the printer generate the graphics from the font.
 If the print driver has this option, make sure it is not enabled if bandwidth is a concern.